 Despite the ongoing presence of international observers, Mali's seven-year-long security crisis — which was sparked by the Tuareg rebellion of 2012 in the country's north — shows little sign of abating.
 The reasons for the conflict are complex but are ultimately linked to a persistent cycle of exploitation, corruption and violence.

 Persistent jihadist threat

 Jihadist fighters have emerged as a threat across central Mali over the past four years.
 Extremists linked to al-Qaeda first attempted to take over parts of the country's north at the beginning of the Tuareg rebellion in a bid to exploit a wave of chaos and disorder, but were soon driven out by French-led forces in early 2013.
-However, a number of jihadist groups eventually resurfaced and remain active, especially in the center of the country.
+However, a number of jihadist groups eventually resurfaced and remain active, especially in the

 One group in particular, which is led by radical Islamist preacher Amadou Koufa, has recruited primarily from the Fulani community, also known as the Peul — a largely mobile population spread across more than a dozen West African states.
 While some have settled in cities, many continue to live as semi-nomadic herders.
 Across the region, the Fulani have long complained that they have been marginalized by the authorities.

 "There are practically no leaders at the local level, no mayors or village leaders," Peul spokesman Abdoul Aziz Diallo told DW.
 "Local communities are left alone to fend for themselves."

 This rise in anti-government sentiment has made the group an easy target for jihadists looking to recruit.

 "[Jihadist groups] are exploiting grievances that [the Fulani] have," Corinne Dufka, the Director of Human Rights Watch in West Africa, told DW.
 "Grievances with the state and grievances with pretty corruption, banditry and cattle theft."